Aircraft recycling: Background

 In the twentieth century, most aircraft were not recycled; old planes were abandoned in landfills.
-In the early 2000s, Airbus and Boeing, two of the largest airplane manufacturing companies developed systemic recycling processes to deal with their retired planes and parts as an alternative to moving them to landfills.
+In the early 2000s, Airbus and Boeing, two of the largest airplane manufacturing companies developed systematic recycling processes to deal with their retired planes and parts as an alternative to moving them to landfills.

-In 2005, Airbus launched the project “Process for Advanced Management of End-of-Life of Aircraft” known as PAMELA, which demonstrated that 85% of an aircraft’s weight can be recycled or reused.
+In 2005, Airbus launched the project "Process for Advanced Management of End-of-Life of Aircraft" known as PAMELA, which demonstrated that 85% of an aircraft's weight can be recycled or reused.
 Airbus partnered with the waste management company, Suez-Sita and set-up a recycling facility at the Tarbes Airport.
 The project was tested on the Airbus A300 and was successfully completed when 61 tonnes of the original plane weight were recycled 32 months later in 2007.
 The project also created a standard for how to safely and responsibly deal with end-of-life airplanes that consisted of a three-step approach: decommissioning, disassembly and dismantling.

 In 2006, Boeing founded the Aircraft Fleet Recycling Association, known as AFRA, to set up industry-wide guidelines for the dismantling and recycling of airplanes.
 The company joined forces with 10 others including Rolls-Royce, Europe Aviation, and Air Salvage International to create an industry code of conduct and collection of best practices.
 Together they formed a network of AFRA authorized recycling centers across the globe to deal with end-of-life planes in an environmentally friendly manner.
 AFRA has since grown, and as of 2022 consisted of 80 members which include stakeholders in all aspects of the aircraft recycling process from manufacturers to materials recyclers.